jenka13all/dl-healthcare-final-project/README.md

 The common_resources directory contains mappings used by all the models.

 This repo is part of my final project for "Deep Learning for Healthcare" for the Spring 2021 semester of my Masters degree in Data Science at the University of Illinois Urbana-Champagne.
-The write-up and video presentation, along with any illustrative figures and tables, will follow once I am permitted to publish the results after grading.

 ## References